kubeshark/docs/src/pages/en/performance.md

 ## Predictable Consumption

-While limitations ensure Kubeshark does not consume resources above set limits, it is insufficient to ensure proper operation if the available resources aren't adequate for the amount of traffic Kubeshark must process.
+While limitations ensure **Kubeshark** does not consume resources above set limits, it is insufficient to ensure proper operation if the available resources aren't adequate for the amount of traffic **Kubeshark** must process.

-To consume fewer resources and not surpass limitations, Kubeshark offers two methods to control the amount of processed traffic:
+To consume fewer resources and not surpass limitations, **Kubeshark** offers two methods to control the amount of processed traffic:

-### Pod Targeting
+### Capture Filters (Pod Targeting)

-Kubeshark allows targeting specific pods using pod regex and a list of namespaces.
+**Kubeshark** allows targeting specific pods using pod regex and a list of namespaces.
 This ensures only traffic related to targeted pods is processed, and the rest is discarded.
 Utilizing Pod Targeting can significantly optimize resource consumption:

 ![Pod Targeting Changes](/pod_targeting_grafana.png)

-> Read more in the [Pod Targeting](/en/pod_targeting) section
+> Read more in the [Capture Filter](/en/pod_targeting) section

-> **Hint:** If you enter a rule that filters out all pods (e.g., a non-existing namespace), you're effectively shutting down Kubeshark, causing minimal to no resource consumption.
-The limiting rule can be deleted when there's a need to process traffic (e.g., during an incident or when actively working on a bug).

 ### Traffic Sampling

 `TrafficSampleRate` is a number representing a percentage between 0 and 100.
-This number causes Kubeshark to randomly select L4 streams, not exceeding the set percentage.
+This number causes **Kubeshark** to randomly select L4 streams, not exceeding the set percentage.

-For example, this configuration will cause Kubeshark to process only 20% of traffic, discarding the rest:
+For example, this configuration will cause **Kubeshark** to process only 20% of traffic, discarding the rest:

 ```yaml